hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

 Let’s say we have a table ``article`` and a table ``author``.

-We will store the vectors in the same table instead of vectorizing the documents on the fly because the execution time is faster.
+We will store the vectors in the same table instead of vectorizing the documents with each query because the execution time is much faster.

 .. code:: sql